RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 Unavailable root folders will still be verified on startup to check for removable drives.
 Clicking on the Refresh button when the drive has been reconnected will restore the unavailable root folder and all the images under it.

+## Click-to-Rate

+Some users have asked for the ability to click on the stars to set the Rating.
+This has now been implemented.

+to remove the rating on selected images you can now press the tilde button ~ on your keyboard.

 ## External Applications

 You can now add External applications to pass selected images to when you right-click the thumbnails or the preview.
 To edit External applications, go to Settings, then click the **External Applications** tab.

+External epplications can be launched using the shortcut **Shift+**`<Number>` where Number is the external application index in the order it was configured.

+You can select multiple files and open them in your external application if it supports being passed multiple files in the command line.

 ## More Folder functionality